meri-nova/ai-workshop-code/projects/agent-mcp/README.md

 # Job Finder Agent

+This project is part of the Agent Engineering Bootcamp.

-An AI-powered job finder that scrapes Hacker News jobs and finds positions matching your preferences.
+It is an AI-powered job finder that scrapes Hacker News jobs and finds positions matching your preferences.

+## Join 6-week [Agent Engineering Bootcamp](https://eng.framer.ai/) on June 12, 2025!
+Build real-world Agents with guidance and a structured path!
+Use code "TIER2" for $315 OFF at [the checkout](https://buy.stripe.com/9AQ29j0ZfbrH5ryfZ2)
+🚨Act now.
+Only 15 spots left. 🚨

 ## Project Structure